MAGame2025/SupeRun/Market_Research.md

 The addition of a weekly leaderboard in SupeRun directly targets the competetive players who want to compare their ability to others and maybe have everyone see their achievment.

+**Competitive Landscape:**

+The horde shooter/roguelike market is crowded but ripe for innovation.
+Key competitors and comparable titles include:

+Vampire Survivors: The poster child of the genre.
+A 2D top-down auto-shooter where you survive waves of monsters.
+Vampire Survivors’ massive success (6+ million copies sold, ~$20M revenue).
+It emphasizes luck and passive auto-attacks over player skill.
+SupeRun plans to differentiate by requiring manual aiming and agile movement, appealing to players who want more control.

+Megabonk (Vedinad, 2025) – A recent indie hit that is very similar in concept to SupeRun.
+Megabonk is a 3D horde survival roguelike, often described as “a 3D Vampire Survivors with absurd upgrades.”
+Released Sep 2025, it quickly gained over 28k reviews at ~93% positive.
+This validates the market for 3D roguelike horde shooters.
+Megabonk features auto-firing weapons and wacky power-ups, whereas SupeRun will focus more on player aiming skill and possibly melee combat options.

+Risk of Rain 2 (Hopoo Games, 2019) - A co-op 3D roguelite shooter where players survive increasingly difficult monster waves.
+While not an endless “high-score” game (it has objectives and looping stages), it shares the loop of kill, collect power-ups, and try to outscale the hordes.
+Risk of Rain 2 was a [major indie success](https://app.sensortower.com/vgi/game/risk-of-rain-2#:~:text=Risk%20of%20Rain%202%20%E2%80%93,units%20sold), selling millions of copies (over 9 million units globally) and amassing $140M+ revenue.
+RoR2 is primarily co-operative and has a more complex, longer progression.
+In contrast, SupeRun is single-player and aims for a tighter 30-minute session followed by an endless mode for high scores.

+**Competitive Advantage & Differentiation:**

+SupeRun aims to carve out a space by blending the best of these worlds – offering the massive enemy counts and replayable upgrade systems of Vampire Survivor-likes, but with the precise shooting and movement skill of a third-person shooter.
+Currently, many “survivor” games lean on simplicity and luck (auto-targeting, random OP combos); SupeRun will reward player skill more directly.Additionally, SupeRun’s 3D third-person perspective and more involved combat (including potential melee attacks and manual dodge mechanics) set it apart visually and gameplay-wise from the swarm of 2D pixel-art clones.
+A focus on polished movement (perhaps wall jumping or advanced dodging) and aiming could be a unique selling point.

+**Platform & Distribution Strategy:**

+SupeRun will launch on PC (Windows) via digital distribution platforms, primarily Steam.
+SupeRun is single-player, thus a premium one-time purchase model is most appropriate.
+On PC, indie games typically sell as “pay-to-own” products at relatively low prices (often $5–$20 range).
+This model has been proven in this genre – Vampire Survivors launched at just ~$3 and later ~$5.
+If the game succeds then it is possible to add monetisation via cosmetics or new levels.

+**Marketing Strategy:**

+Possibly through dev log videos and informative shorts on youtube, marketing on places where you might find gamers like reddit.
+Maybe reach out to a publisher.

+**Events:**

+Events could be special rewards for players who can reach top 5% on the leaderboard.
+Special holiday events or cosmetics.
+Maybe a timed event where the player who manages to have the top score in the event's time range gets a rewards or a mention in some "champions log".

+**Meta-Game:**

+The meta game will be competing to get the highest score among your friends/ the rest of the palyers.

+**Danger Analysis and opportunities:**

+The rougelike Horde Survival is riddled with competition with new games comming out each day.
+There is a risk where a bigger company has a similar idea by the time development is over.
+The opportunity tho is that there is no game out there which takes this genre and give the player control and skill expression.

+**Conclusion:**

+The market research indicates that SupeRun is positioned in a thriving segment of the PC games industry.
+The action roguelike horde shooter genre is popular and growing, with indie developers frequently topping sales charts and engaging large player bases.
+SupeRun’s concept aligns with what’s trending (fast-paced survival action with RPG-like upgrades), while its emphasis on player skill addresses a gap among current competitors.
+There is a strong global audience of players hungry for replayable, skill-driven experiences – and they’ve shown a willingness to support indie projects in this space, from $5 hits to multi-million-dollar successes.
+By learning from competitors’ successes and failures – e.g. adopting the addictive progression of Vampire Survivors but adding the polished combat of a shooter – SupeRun can capture the interest of both existing genre fans and new players looking for an intense arcade challenge.